shubhamkriitr/ml4hc_time_series/project-1/README.md

 - There are more in the `experiment_configs/archive` if you wish to explore those as well.
 But the above mentioned are the ones we included in our report.

+## For SVM ensembles

+In order to train the bagging SVM ensemble you can run:

+    python src/ensemble.py svm [OPTIONS]

+where the following options are offered:
+- -samples: number of samples to be used to train each bagging classifier
+- -models: number of models to train in the ensemble
+- -jobs: number of threads to use for training models in parallel
+- -modelpath: path to a saved individual SVM model with the hyperparameters to be used.
+If not indicated, a default SVM configuration is used.

 ---
 ## How to run evaluation?